 How often should I buy a new computer?

-The decision to purchase a new computer depends on many factors ranging from the necessity for improved performance issues to additional functionality features.
-Typically, most total cost of ownership studies conclude that users should replace their computers at least every four years.
+The decision to purchase a new computer depends on many factors ranging from the necessity to improve performance issues to additional functionality features.
+Most total cost of ownership studies conclude that users should replace their computers at least every four years.
 Below are some different reasons that may help justify the new purchase, or why you may want to wait.

 - Computer buying tips and help.

 - I bought a new computer, what should I do with the older one?

 - Should I upgrade or buy a new computer?

 - See the TCO (Total Cost of Ownership) definition for further information and related links.